-Irish data protection law includes obligations to notify affected data subjects in the event of a data breach and a requirement to report breaches to the Data Protection Commission.
+Irish data protection law includes obligations to notify affected data subjects in the event of a data breach and a requirement to report breaches to the Data Protection Commission, pursuant to Article 33 of the GDPR and section 86 of the Date Protection Act 2018.
 The notification and reporting requirements vary based upon the specific circumstances of the data loss/breach.
-The Irish Data Protection Commission has approved a personal data security breach Code of Practice as a guide to organisations dealing with breaches of security involving customer or employee personal information.
+Breach notifications are made by way of an online form on the Data Protection Commission's website (dataprotection.ie).
+This breach notification form is to be updated in late 2021.
+The Irish Data Protection Commission has approved a personal data security breach Code of Practice as a guide for organisations dealing with breaches of security involving customer or employee personal information.
 The timeframes for reporting and notification are extremely limited (24 hours in certain instances), and a failure to adhere to the required reporting requirements can lead to regulatory sanction.
 Irish law also includes a requirement to notify the Irish police where the data breach potentially involves the commission of a crime, i.e. a cybersecurity attack or fraud.
-The Data Protection Commission is still in the process of updating its website to cater for the GDPR, and there could be changes to this Code of Practice as a result.